 PE 2.03R-Basketball Skills (men)

-Techniques of basketball and conditioning used in preparing for intercollegiate competition.
+(.5 or 1 or 1.5 units) CSU/UC UC-Unit Limit Techniques of basketball and conditioning used in preparing for intercollegiate competition.
 (Repeatable: May be taken four times only.)

 PE 2.04R-Basketball Skills - Women